investment insights

 EU elections

 European Parliamentary elections, held 6-9 June, will focus on the rise of hard-right parties across the continent who are expected to see an increase in their share of the vote, according to opinion polls.
 Based on current projections, the centre-right European People’s Party (EPP) group looks likely to maintain the biggest share of seats.
 Together with the centre-left Socialists and Democrats (S&D), and Renew Europe (RE), the EPP will probably command a centrist pro-European majority in the European Parliament.
-The right-wing may attract about one-fourth of the total vote, but with their seats split between party groups (the ‘European Conservatives and Reformists’ or ECR and ‘Identity and Democracy’ or ID), who do not always share an agenda, their effective policy influence may prove more limited.
+The right-wing may attract about one-fourth of the total vote, but with their seats split between party groups (the ‘European Conservatives and Reformists’ or ECR and ‘Identity and Democracy’ or ID) who do not always share an agenda, their effective policy influence may prove more limited.
 We expect little material impact on policy spending.
 The European Parliament alone does not determine EU policy, with the European Council (representing EU governments) playing a critical role in most policy areas.
 But with right-wing parties less supportive of economic integration, the result of these elections could add to the challenges around topics such as the capital market union.
 Meanwhile the likely losses faced by Green parties may result in less support for the EU’s green agenda.

 Following the EU elections, according to convention, the winning party’s candidate for European Commission President is proposed to the Parliament for a vote.
 Although this process is not always followed, it suggests a high probability that Ursula von der Leyen (the EPP’s candidate) will be re-appointed for a second term at the European Commission.
-The key variable will be the combined number of seats earned by the three centrist parties (EPP, S&D, and RE), and the negotiating dynamics between parties.
+The key variable will be the combined number of seats earned by the three centrist parties (EPP, S&D, and RE) and the negotiating dynamics between parties.
 Given the amount of work that awaits them, a swift decision and a clear agenda for the top EU jobs will be critical.

 We overweight euro area sovereign debt in our portfolios and continue to believe that at these yields it is time for investors to lock-in high rates before the rate-cutting cycle begins.
 In currencies, we expect the euro to come under pressure as markets shift focus to the ECB’s rate cuts.
-For global investors cheered by rising earnings expectations in the EU, the prospect of looser lending conditions for European firms offer another potential boost.
+For global investors cheered by rising earnings expectations in the EU, the prospect of looser lending conditions for European firms offers another potential boost.
 However, investors also need to keep an eye on the rest of the world, including China’s economy, where many of Europe’s corporations make a large share of their revenues.
 For now, we keep European equities at underweight levels, given the challenges faced by some key sectors, and more attractive earnings growth elsewhere.

 Important information